kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 * Its complexity has led to varying levels of support by the HTTP/2 client and servers.
-* It is hard for the server to customize prioritization.
+* It is hard to coordinate with server-driven prioritization.
 For example, a server, with the knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above others images, but below the CSS files.
 But with the HTTP/2 prioritization scheme, it is impossible for the server to determine how such images should be prioritized against other responses that use client-driven prioritization tree, because every client builds the HTTP/2 prioritization tree in a different way.
+* It does not define a method that can be used by a server to express the priority of a response.
+Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.
 * The design cannot be ported cleanly to HTTP/3 ({{QUIC-HTTP}}).
 One of the primary goals of HTTP/3 is to minimize head-of-line blocking.
 Transmitting the evolving representation of a "prioritization tree" from the client to the server requires head-of-line blocking.

-Based on these observations, this document defines the Priority HTTP header field that can be used to specify the precedence of each HTTP response in a standardized, extensible, protocol-version-independent, end-to-end representation.
+Based on these observations, this document defines the Priority HTTP header field that can be used by both the client and the server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version- independent, end-to-end representation.

 ## Notational Conventions